WGabriel/agentspace-hackathon/labs/lab4/README.md

 *   **Goal:** Learn to navigate the project structure and find key components.
 *   **Task:** The agent that handles initial inspiration is called the `inspiration_agent`.
 Your task is to find its core instructions, also known as its "prompt".
 *   **Hint:** Look inside the `travel_concierge/sub_agents/inspiration/` directory.
+The main files which define the behaviour of the agent are `prompt.py` and `agent.py`.
-The file you're looking for is `prompt.py`.
-Read through it to see how the agent is instructed to behave.
+              Read through them to see how the agent is instructed to behave.
+Try to interact with the agent with your travel questions, and as you build up your conversation, pay attention to:
+              - **Sessions:** A Session is like a complete notebook for a single, continuous conversation.
+              - **Events:** Events are all the individual messages and notes written sequentially in that notebook, forming a complete transcript.
+              - **State:** State is a sticky note on the notebook's cover where you jot down the current important details so you don't have to re-read the entire notebook every time.

 ---